 I’m bringing you a new quinoa recipe every day of this week.
 Because aren't you bored of eating quinoa just as a side dish?
 Amazingly nutritious, quinoa makes a great base for fresh salad recipes because it soaks up all the zesty flavors and blends itself with all the other ingredients.

-This Mexican quinoa salad is not only refreshing with bright summer flavors, but also is light, healthy with good for you ingredients, filling and incredibly flavorful!
+This Mexican quinoa salad is not only refreshing with bright summer flavors but also is light, and healthy with good-for-you ingredients like the carrot raisin salad, filling and incredibly flavorful!

 It makes the perfect lunch, especially If you have leftover cooked quinoa from dinner.
 It is loaded with fiber, and a great source of plant based protein.
 You will love this zucchini fritters recipe.
 Surprisingly quinoa tastes amazing sweet too!
 Check out this creamy quinoa porridge.

 When it comes to cooking quinoa to use for salad, I like to use this instant pot quinoa recipe, because it yields fluffy quinoa every time!
 Make sure that you cook it a day or several hours in advance, so it has a chance to cool completely, just like for fried rice.

 Cold quinoa is not only drier with a firm texture, but also does a better job of absorbing the bright and flavorful honey lime dressing!
 We keep things simple with a combination of fresh lime juice, olive oil, honey, salt, pepper and a touch of cumin for smokiness.

 Why this recipe works?

 - This Mexican quinoa salad is not only ultra flavorful and colorful, but also packed with superfoods.
 It is loaded with protein, is gluten free and can be made vegan by switching maple syrup for honey.